SukramJ/custom_homematic/README.md

 The [HomeMatic](https://www.homematic.com/) integration provides bi-directional communication with your HomeMatic hub (CCU, Homegear etc.).
 It uses an XML-RPC connection to set values on devices and subscribes to receive events the devices and the CCU emit.
 You can configure this integration multiple times if you want to integrate multiple HomeMatic hubs into Home Assistant.
-If you are using Homegear with paired [Intertechno](https://intertechno.at/) devices, uni-directional communication is possible as well.

 **Please take the time to read the entire documentation before asking for help.
 It will answer the most common questions that come up while working with this integration.**